Ofisare/VRCompanion/scripts/user_profiles/README.md

 Apply their combination with `vr.configureInput(OpenXR_RightGrip | OpenXR_RightTrigger)`

-You can also block individual sticks and buttons using the following bitwise ored values:

 Be aware, that UEVR tracks availability of controllers by checking interactions with sticks and buttons.
 So disabling all (as default) requires to set "controller test mode" under debug settings in UEVR.